marcel-aita/DEVNOITE/Inglês/Exercícios.md

 # Comparativos 1

 1. Windows XP is older than windows 11.
-2. Cristo redentor is bigger than Statue of liberty.
+2. Cristo redentor is greater than Statue of liberty.
 3. BYD is cheeper, more beautiful and way better than Tesla.